-- 137. Apart from 'housing investment, in comparison with the 2020/1 budget consultation, there were some decreases in the percentage of respondents stating it is 'important' or 'very important' for the council to invest in all areas.
-For example, fewer people said that 'transport' was very important/important but this may be due to the impact that the pandemic has had on lifestyles, with fewer people travelling during lockdowns. - on Sheffield and thus implications for the city's future and for investment priorities to be considered within the new context.
+- 136. Apart from 'housing investment, in comparison with the 2020/1 budget consultation, there were some decreases in the percentage of respondents stating it is 'important' or 'very important' for the council to invest in all areas.
+For example, fewer people said that 'transport' was very important/important but this may be due to the impact that the pandemic has had on lifestyles, with fewer people travelling during lockdowns. - 137.
+The additional comments received focused heavily on the impact of Covid-19 on Sheffield and thus implications for the city's future and for investment priorities to be considered within the new context.
 This clearly impacted respondents who stated that they had more focus on housing and parks and open spaces because of the impact of lockdowns over the last year.
 There were a number of comments supportive of investing in tackling climate change as a key area for the city's future (eg. through clean public transport and active travel infrastructure) and a number of respondents raised concerns about what the impact of the pandemic might be for the city centre and the Heart of the City II project.
 But economic recovery and growth were regularly cited as vital areas for investment.